nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest_subject.md

 [ *STU3* / *R4* ]

-Whilst not identical, the elements required to be populated within a **Patient** resource is the same for both versions of FHIR.
+Whilst not identical, the elements required to be populated within a **Patient** resource are the same for both versions of FHIR.

 ### Minimum Data Set for a Patient Resource